romansabaek/romansabaek.github.io/_projects/2_project.md

 <p><b>4.
 My Role: I was primarily responsible for 1) designing and controlling the 6-DOF manipulator, 2) controlling the four legs equipped with caterpillar tracks, and 3) developing the GUI for motor control. </b></p>

 <b>5.
 Teleoperated Rescue Robot ROFA:</b> We developed ROSA, an advanced version of the teleoperated rescue robot ROFA (see another project).
 ROSA features two main caterpillar tracks on its body and four additional tracks on its legs for enhanced mobility.
-It includes a 6-DOF manipulator, tactile sensors, a microphone, and an onboard laptop PC that can be accessed via Wi-Fi for teleoperation.
+It includes a 6-DOF manipulator, CO2 sensors, IMU, a microphone, and an onboard laptop PC that can be accessed via Wi-Fi for teleoperation.
 A custom, user-friendly graphical interface was developed to facilitate remote control of the robot.

 <div class="row">